 Our Developmental and Cellular Biology concentration is designed for students who are interested in exciting topics in cell biology, developmental biology, genetics, and molecular biology.
 You will be exposed to breakthrough advances that have been made using a variety of experimental systems including bacteria, yeast, nematodes, fruit flies, frogs, mice, and plants (just to name a few).
 Basic principles of cell and developmental biology that have been uncovered with these model systems are coupled with an understanding of how deviations in normal function lead to human disease.
 Molecular mechanisms of human disorders and diseases will be an important element of the Developmental and Cellular Biology concentration.

-An MLS minor is available; it is grounded in coursework drawn from either track.
+A Molecular Life Sciences minor is available; it is grounded in coursework drawn from either track.

 Upper level coursework

 This degree is designed for students pursuing a life sciences curriculum that is highly focused on cellular and molecular mechanisms.
 Advanced courses will provide an emphasis on how alterations in cellular processes may lead to disease states.
 The B.S. in Molecular Life Sciences is designed for students planning on continuing their education beyond a B.S. degree, in the pursuit of an advanced M.S. or Ph.D. degree in the life sciences or professional degrees in medicine, veterinary sciences, or dentistry.
 Students with a B.S. in Molecular Life Sciences are also highly employable in biotechnology or pharmaceutical industries.

 All Molecular Life Sciences students will complete the following two courses:

 - MLS-M 420 Genome Duplication and Maintenance: This course provides molecular details of DNA chromosomes with an emphasis on DNA replication machinery, mechanisms used to control the timing of DNA replication, and molecular mechanisms used by cells for DNA repair.